hectcastro/gh-metrics/README.md

 ## Metric definitions

-- **Time to first review**: The duration from when the pull request was created to when the first review against it was completed.
+- **Time to first review**: The duration from when the pull request was created or marked *Ready for review* to when the first review against it was completed.
 - **Feature lead time**: The duration from when the first commit contained in the pull request was created to when the pull request was merged.
 - **First review to last review**: The duration between the first non-author review and the last approving non-author review ([Background](https://github.com/hectcastro/gh-metrics/issues/13))
 - **First approval to merge**: The duration from when the first approval review is given to when the pull request is merged.